-Finally, DACA recipients who have been in the U.S. for at least ten continuous years might be eligible for a form of relief known as “Cancellation of Removal” on the basis of exceptional and extremely unusual hardship to a U.S. Citizen or green card holder spouse, parent or child.
+Finally, DACA recipients who have been in the U.S. for at least 10 continuous years might be eligible for a form of relief known as “Cancellation of Removal” on the basis of exceptional and extremely unusual hardship to a U.S. citizen or green card holder’s spouse, parent, or child.

 Strategies for Moving Forward After DACA Status Expires